pingshiyu/cangjie-pbt/README.md

     - During genration and reduction: similar to `EnterScope`, but move to the parent of the current node.
     - During output: ignore this effect, as in the `EnterScope` case.
+- `OutOfRand :: () -> ()`
+    - This effect is called when there are no randomness left (when passing a finite sequence), and is handled like an exception.
+    - During reduction: handles and performs some default behaviour, as it means the reduction applied have resulted in more randomness being consumed (thus a _more_ complex input being generated).
+We should abandon here.
+    - During output: raises an error if we ran out of randomness (when given a finite sequence)

 # Example Executions